PatelUtkarsh/better-file-name-ai/readme.md

-# Better File Name Ai
+# Better File Name

 ## Description

-This WordPress plugin automatically renames files using an open API (gpt-4-vision) upon upload and generates alt text for images.
+This WordPress plugin renames files to be more readable using an open API (gpt-4-vision) upon upload and generates accessible alt text for images.

 ## Installation